Foreigners killed, missing or abducted in Hamas attack

 Several dual German-Israeli nationals were kidnapped, a German foreign ministry source said Sunday.

-The mother of 22-year-old Shani Louk, told news outlet Der Spiegel she recognised her daughter in videos circulating online of a half-naked woman lying face down in the back of a pick-up truck in Gaza with armed men seated around her.
+The mother of 22-year-old Shani Louk told news outlet Der Spiegel that she recognised her daughter in videos circulating online of a half-naked woman lying face down in the back of a pick-up truck in Gaza with armed men seated around her.

-Ricarda Louk told Spiegel that her daughter had been at the rave.
+Ricarda Louk told Spiegel that her daughter had been at the music festival.

-Brazil’s foreign ministry said on Sunday that three dual Brazilian-Israeli nationals were missing after attending the music festival and a fourth was being treated in hospital.
+Brazil’s foreign ministry said on Sunday that three dual Brazilian-Israeli nationals were missing after attending the festival.

 – Paraguay: 2 missing –